hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

 ### Prerequisites

 - **AWS Provider Configuration**:
-The region and other parameters of the `aws` provider are specified in the `providers.tf` file of the root block.
+  The `aws` provider configuration, including the region and credentials, must be set in the root block of the Terraform project.
+Refer to the usage example for details.

-An example of the configuration can be found in the "Usage Example" section.

 ---

 ## Features

-- **Creates Six S3 Buckets Dynamically**:
-  - Terraform state storage.
-  - WordPress scripts storage.
-  - Logging bucket.
-  - AMI storage bucket for golden images.
-  - WordPress media storage (in stage and prod environments).
-  - Replication bucket (optional, in stage and prod environments for cross-region replication).
+- **S3 Bucket Management**:
+  - **Base buckets**: Always created (e.g., scripts, logging, ami).
+  - **Special buckets**: Created conditionally based on `terraform.tfvars` (e.g., terraform_state, wordpress_media, replication).
+  - Fully configurable via the `buckets` variable.

-- **Dynamic Bucket Creation**:
+- **Conditional Resource Creation**:
-  - The `buckets` variable dynamically determines which buckets are created and their configurations.
-  - The `type` attribute defines whether the bucket is a `base` bucket (always created) or a `special` bucket (environment-specific).
-  - The logic is centralized in `terraform.tfvars` for easier management.
-  - Each entry in the buckets variable specifies:
-    - name: The unique name of the bucket.
-    - type: The classification of the bucket:
-  - Base buckets: Standard buckets created in all environments.
+  - **DynamoDB Table**: Created only if `enable_dynamodb = true`.
-  - Special buckets: Created only in specific environments (stage, prod).
+  - **AWS Lambda Function**: Created only if `enable_lambda = true`.

+- **Encryption and Security**:
-- **Server-Side Encryption (SSE)**:
+  - Server-Side Encryption (SSE) with AWS KMS.
-  - Encryption using AWS KMS for all buckets.
+  - Policies enforcing encryption for all uploaded objects.
-  - Enforced upload encryption to deny unencrypted object uploads.
-- **Public Access Control**:
+  - HTTPS-only access enforced via bucket policies.
-  - Public access is disabled for all buckets by default.
+  - Public access disabled by default.

-  - Bucket policies enforce HTTPS-only access.
-- **Bucket Logging**:
+- **Logging and Monitoring**:
-  - Logging enabled for all buckets, with logs stored in a dedicated logging bucket.
+  - Logging enabled for all buckets, stored in a dedicated logging bucket.
-- **Versioning**:
+  - Notifications for object creation and deletion integrated with SNS.

+- **Versioning and Lifecycle Policies**:
-  - Versioning enabled to allow recovery of overwritten or deleted objects.
+  - Versioning enabled to protect against accidental overwrites or deletions.
-- **Lifecycle Policies**:
-  - Automatic cleanup of incomplete multipart uploads after 7 days.
+  - Automatic cleanup of incomplete multipart uploads and old versions.

-  - Retention of noncurrent object versions for a configurable number of days.
-- **CORS Configuration**:
-  - Configures CORS rules for the WordPress media bucket to allow cross-origin access.
-- **Cross-Region Replication** (Optional):
+- **Cross-Region Replication**:
-  - Replicates specified buckets to a destination bucket in a different AWS region for disaster recovery.
+  - Enabled via `enable_s3_replication` and `enable_replication_bucket`.
+  - Supports disaster recovery by replicating data to another AWS region.

-- **DynamoDB for Terraform Locking**:
+- **DynamoDB Locking**:
-  - A DynamoDB table is created for state file locking, ensuring no concurrent modifications.
+  - DynamoDB table for Terraform state file locking.
-- **Lambda for TTL Automation**:
-  - An AWS Lambda function updates expiration timestamps for DynamoDB locks to avoid stale entries.
+  - TTL automation with AWS Lambda to prevent stale locks.

 ---